Ben Connan blossoms

 • Red, White, and Pink Currants are self-pollinating.

-• Black Currants may need a companion U Kentucky
+• Black Currants may need a companion U Kentucky but most seem to be self-pollinating.

 • Keep the bushes well watered especially the first year, and mulching is beneficial.